 Definition of DevOps model

 DevOps is a combination of certain culture strategies, dedicated practices and tools that help companies accelerate the process of creating applications and services.
-With DevOps, the process of product development and optimization goes faster compared with traditional model of software development.
+With DevOps, the process of product development and optimization goes faster compared with the traditional model of software development.

 One of the factors that led to emergence of DevOps was the advancement of cloud service platforms and the abandonment of on-premises hosting.
 With out-of-the-box services from AWS, Azure, Heroku, and DigitalOcean doing all the job, the selected infrastructure began to define the architecture of future applications.
 Moreover, the transition to microservices architecture led to the reinterpretation of application infrastructure by developers.
 As microservices needed to intercommunicate with each other, it was crucial to create production-like environments to run and test them.
 This became possible with DevOps practices that could be applicable throughout all stages of software lifecycles.